All Products

 odps.external.data.output.prefix

-(Backward compatible with odps.external.data.prefix)
+(backward compatible with odps.external.data.prefix)

-A valid combination of allowed characters, such as mc_.
+A valid character combination, such as mc_.

 None